YaaseeenMuhammad/Module-4-Python-Project/README.md

  	•	📊 Analyzed correlation between age and salary.

-5. Data Visualization
+3. Data Visualization

  	•	Used bar charts, pie charts, histograms, and scatter plots to display insights.

 ⸻

-Insights & Findings
+4. Insights & Findings

 	•	Most employees belong to Team X.

 	•	The most common age group is 25–30 years.

  	•	The highest salary expenditure is in Team Y, Position Z.

  	•	There is a positive/negative correlation between age and salary.

 ⸻

-Tools & Technologies Used
+5. Tools & Technologies Used

  	•	Python (Pandas, NumPy, Matplotlib, Seaborn)

  	•	Jupyter Notebook
-	•	Git for version control